DSoeldi/ESC_202_Semester_project/README.md

 ## @raphi
-- to do: write functions. kill radius, do after knn anais
+- to do: . kill radius, do after knn anais
+- diego schreiben wenn kill radius fertig
+- write tests for my functions thinks about some stuff, edge cases... etc. / make a fly e.g zombie walk. do the functions that are there. for just on test function one test, not multiple.

+- in zombie walk.raisewarnung. not raise error lib. math next_after gives really small, distance wird zu next after
+- also use in params dictionary. the speed zombie have when they are random walking. do not use get_speed

 ## @anais
     - remove get_direction????